 Next, starting with the longest strip and finishing with the shortest, have your child glue their colored strips down horizontally onto their letter X.

 We added a little bit of a challenge while making our craft and mixed up all of the strips once they were cut and the preschooler had a lot of fun looking through them to find the longest one.
 After she glued that one down, we went right back to our pile of paper strips and searched again for the longest one.

 Of course, you could easily change it up and have your child search for the next strip by going in order of the colors of the rainbow!

-However you make it, finish it off with the uppercase letter X page below and add them both to your alphabet book.
+However you make it, finish it off with the uppercase letter X page from the bundle of interactive alphabet pages and add them both to your alphabet book.